yaronf/sd-jwt/README.md

 #### For Issuers (Creating SD-JWTs)

 ⚠️ **Security Warning**: When using Elliptic Curve (EC) keys (ES256 algorithm), be aware that the underlying `jose` library's EC signing implementation may be vulnerable to timing attacks.
 This affects signing only, not verification.
-For applications where timing attacks are a concern, consider using RSA (RS256) or Ed25519 (EdDSA) keys instead.
+For applications where timing attacks are a concern, consider using RSA-PSS (PS256, default for RSA keys) or Ed25519 (EdDSA) keys instead.

+**Note**: RS256 (RSA-PKCS#1 v1.5) is deprecated per [draft-ietf-jose-deprecate-none-rsa15](https://datatracker.ietf.org/doc/draft-ietf-jose-deprecate-none-rsa15/) due to padding oracle attack vulnerabilities.
+PS256 (RSA-PSS) is the recommended RSA algorithm and is used by default for RSA keys.

 ```haskell
 import SDJWT.Issuer